 Periodically one or the other will call me and say, “Mom, I have a rabbi question.”
 Usually it’s a question that a Jewish friend has asked them.
 (Ironies abound.)
 Occasionally, they are curious about how something looks through a Jewish lens.
 They keep me on my toes.

 They aren’t Jews.
 They aren’t interested in becoming Jews.
 That’s fine.
 They are part of the “mixed multitude” (Exodus 12:38) that left Egypt with the Jews, traveled with the Jews, has always been part of the Jewish community.

 Neither one is particularly comfortable with ritual or formal religion.
 They don’t come over for Shabbat dinner, and they don’t celebrate Jewish holidays with us.
 As a family, we celebrate birthdays, and national holidays, and fun things like Pi Day.

 When I was ordained they came to the service.
 When I stepped out from under the chuppah and Rabbi Levy announced me as Rabbi Ruth Adar, Aaron hollered from the back of the sanctuary, “WAY TO GO, MOM!”

 When Linda and I were married under the chuppah at Temple Sinai, nine years ago this month, they were both there.
 They could not witness our ketubah (since they aren’t Jews) but they celebrated with us.
 When the State of California finally decided to let us get married in a civil ceremony, they were our witnesses.

-Next month Jim is getting married to his sweet bride in a civil ceremony.
-There will be Jews, and Catholics, and Episcopalians, and assorted Christians and agnostics – and that’s just the family.
+A couple of summers back, Jim married to his sweet bride in a civil ceremony.
+There were Jews, and Catholics, and Episcopalians, and assorted Christians and agnostics – and that’s just the family.